-eCommerce Personalization Will Take Over Traditional Commerce in 2021
+eCommerce personalization Will Take Over Traditional Commerce in 2021

 Running short of time?
 Get PDF of the blog in your mail.

 Although conversational commerce was first coined in 2015, it will be 2021 when this word makes much sense.
-This article is a thorough walkthrough of eCommerce personalization strategies by adding conversational commerce elements to your online store.
+This article is a thorough walkthrough of E-commerce personalization strategies by adding conversational commerce elements to your online store.
 The year 2020 had loads and loads of ups and downs, but it taught us one thing – to be able to boost your store’s conversion rate, a personalized shopping experience is of utmost importance!
-Throughout this article, we’ll be talking about how messenger chatbots, artificial intelligence (AI), and customized information together contributes towards eCommerce personalization.
+Throughout this article, we’ll be talking about how messenger chatbots, artificial intelligence (AI), and customized information together contributes towards it.

 Let’s Begin with the Basics –

 All thanks to Sir Chris Messina – the man behind social media hashtags who first coined this term.
 Conversational commerce is an automated technology powered by rules and artificial intelligence that enables online shoppers and brands to interact through Messenger chatbots and voice interfaces.